jbmusso/grex/README.md

 Grex
 ====

-[Gremlin](https://github.com/tinkerpop/gremlin/wiki) inspired [Rexster Graph Server](https://github.com/tinkerpop/rexster/wiki) client for Node.js, compatible with Tinkerpop 2.5.

-Grex is a Gremlin (Groovy-flavored) generating library written in JavaScript which helps you build, send over HTTP and execute arbitrary strings of Gremlin against any Blueprint compliant Graph database.

-If you're interested in an Object-to-Graph mapper library, you may also want to have a look at [Mogwai.js](https://github.com/gulthor/mogwai) built on top of Grex.
+A JavaScript [TinkerPop Rexster 2.x+](https://github.com/tinkerpop/rexster/wiki) client for Node.js and the browsern.

+gRex helps you send [Gremlin](https://github.com/tinkerpop/gremlin/wiki) queries to Rexster via HTTP.
+It supports [script engine bindings](https://github.com/tinkerpop/rexster/wiki/Gremlin-Extension#script-engine-bindings), [server-side scripts](https://github.com/tinkerpop/rexster/wiki/Gremlin-Extension#load-parameter) and [type system](https://github.com/tinkerpop/rexster/wiki/Property-Data-Types).

-If you need help understanding the Gremlin API, you'll find [GremlinDocs](http://gremlindocs.com/), [SQL2Gremlin](http://sql2gremlin.com) and upcoming [Tinkerpop 3 documentation](http://www.tinkerpop.com/docs/tinkerpop3/3.0.0-SNAPSHOT/) to be useful resources.
+If you need help understanding the Gremlin API, you'll find [GremlinDocs](http://gremlindocs.com/), [SQL2Gremlin](http://sql2gremlin.com) and upcoming [TinkerPop3 documentation](http://www.tinkerpop.com/docs/current/) to be useful resources.
+The official [Gremlin users mailing list](https://groups.google.com/forum/#!forum/gremlin-users) is also a very valuable source of information.

-## Support

-Feel free to [open issues](https://github.com/gulthor/grex/issues) if you have trouble using the library.
-I'll happily provide support.
-You can also reach me quite often as Gulthor on IRC Freenode on #mogwai or #tinkerpop channels.
+Feel free to [open issues](https://github.com/gulthor/grex/issues) if you have trouble using the library (bugs, feature requests).
+Questions should be posted on [StackOverflow](http://stackoverflow.com/) with the `javascript` and `gremlin` tags.

 ## Contributing

 The [master branch](https://github.com/gulthor/grex/tree/master) is a stable, release-only branch.
-Check out the [develop branch](https://github.com/gulthor/grex/tree/develop) for the latest changes.
-Pull requests are welcome and should be sent against [develop](https://github.com/gulthor/grex/tree/develop) as well.
+Please check out the [develop branch](https://github.com/gulthor/grex/tree/develop) for the latest changes.
+Pull requests are welcome and should be sent against [develop](https://github.com/gulthor/grex/tree/develop).
+* In case of bug fixes, please provide your pull requests with two commits: the first one with tests that show the problem being fixed (so I can checkout to it and see what's wrong), and the last one with the actual fix.
+* If you wish to send a pull request with a new feature, please open an issue first so we can discuss about it.

 ## Testing